NewGaea/adinjo-journalist/grammar/03a_verbal_morphology.md

 ### Principal Parts of TON Verbs

-The principal parts of a TON Verb are the **infinitive** and **gerund.** In this lexicon, the infinitive is the portion of a TON verb preceding the full-stop mark, while the gerund is the complete form of the lexical entry excluding the full-stop mark.
+The principal parts of a TON Verb are the **infinitive, gerund,** and (in some cases) **nominal.** In this lexicon, the infinitive is the portion of a TON verb preceding the full-stop mark, while the gerund is the complete form of the lexical entry excluding the full-stop mark.
 For example, **julax.en** is composed of the infinitive **julax** (to change) and the gerund form, **julaxen** (changing).
+The word **julax** is useful here, as is does have a nominal form: **julaxan** (a change).
 Because the gerund is always appended to the infinitive, but is not predictable by other means, the lexicon and dictionaries use this notation to distinguish the forms.

+| **NOTE:** Not every verb has a listed nominal form, however (as of 2023-Feb0-09) those that do have such, list it as a separate word defined as a _noun._ This is as unpredictable as the gerund form, and must be learned independently for those verbs which have a nominal form.

+When being learned, these principal parts will typically be presented or recited in the form _infinitive, gerund, nominal_, such that a student learning the forms of **julax** would recite, "julax, julaxen, julaxan" during spoken lessons, or would write them down in writing lessons.

+| **THOUGHT:** It is sometimes suggested that the _nominal_ simply uses only the first sound of the gerund ending, but **jalyu** proves this wrong, as its forms are **jalyu, jalyumen, jalygres** and it is not the only word with a very different _nominal_ form than its _gerund_ form.

 ### Participle Forms of TON Verbs